1. S curve example – The Illusion of the S Curve

 2. Evolution The Myth of the Drying Phase – Progression Of A Roast-Pot Roast Recipe

 Comments one of my pet peeves is the overuse of terms like drying phase and development stage time ratio period when it comes to range.
-Roasting evolution is a complicated procedure in which changes like devl and moisture loss continually occur during the roaster batch.
+Roasting evolution is a complicated procedure in which changes like moisture loss continually occur during the roaster batch.
 Many misconceptions regarding the roasting process have arisen due to the DP and DT practices related to the first and end phases of the roasting process.

 3. Middle Phase (unnamed) – The Middle (Nameless) Phase